A Multi-Faceted Approach

 The Environmental Division oversees a multi-facted program to protect and conserve the natural and cultural resources of St. Johns County.

-We focus on five distinct but interrelated areas:
+We focus on four distinct but interrelated areas:

 - Land Development Code Compliance Section evaluates proposed new development and construction in St. Johns County for environmental and cultural protections and compliance with the County’s Land Development Code.